Murkguy/TheMurk/5E Creative Commons/CCv5.1.md

 Spells such as burning hands and cone of cold cover an area, allowing them to affect multiple creatures at once.

 A spell’s description specifies its area of effect, which typically has one of five different shapes: cone, cube, cylinder, line, or sphere.
 Every area of effect has a point of origin, a location from which the spell’s energy erupts.
-The rules for each shape

-System Reference Document 5.1	102

-specify how you position its point of origin.
+The rules for each shape specify how you position its point of origin.
 Typically, a point of origin is a point in space, but some spells have an area whose origin is a creature or an object.
 A spell’s effect expands in straight lines from the point of origin.
 If no unblocked straight line extends from the point of origin to a location within the area

 of effect, that location isn’t included in the spell’s area.
 To block one of these imaginary lines, an obstruction must provide total cover.
 Cone